MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common/plan-designer.md

 ## Known limitations

-- **Exit feedback state after initiation**: After selecting **Change** to iterate on any of the generated content, there's currently no way to exit out of the change mode.
-To exit, type in “Nothing to change or add in this section” in the text box, and it shouldn't alter any existing content.
 - **Inline editing user roles and user stories**: Currently, you can't inline edit the content directly.
 All changes must be prompted in copilot first to regenerate iterations.
 - **Edit tables in Data workspace**: Editing Dataverse tables generated from the Plan designer isn't supported.
 - **Add existing tables in Data workspace**: Adding existing tables in data workspace in the Plan designer isn't currently supported.
-- **Supported user experiences**: Currently, the only supported artifacts that the Plan designer can generate are canvas apps, model-driven apps, and Power Automate flows.
+- **Supported user experiences**: Currently, the only supported artifacts that the Plan designer can generate are canvas apps, model-driven apps, and suggested Power Automate flows.
-- **Generated Power Automate flows**: Power Automate flows generated in the Plan designer can be opened, but not with the PA flow already created.
-It takes you to the Power Automate page (within the proper solution).
+- **Generated Power Automate flows**: Power Automate flows generated in the Plan designer takes you to the Power Automate page but will not be automatically generated.
 - **Solution/ ALM support**: Data and artifacts are saved to a new solution matching the name of the plan.
 The publisher defaults to the preferred publisher in your preferred solution.
-You can define the publisher in the save icon of the UI.
+You can define the publisher in the save icon on the top right corner.